yawaramin/stubbex/README.md

 Stubbex requires no configuration and tries to 'do the right thing': call out to the real endpoints only if it needs to, and replay existing stubs whenever it can.
+It can do validation of large subsets of stubs with a single command.

 If you want to set up stubs manually, you have to place the stub files in the format that Stubbex expects, at the right location, as explained below.
 However, you can also take advantage of Stubbex's initial recording ability to edit already-existing stub files in place.